smcnaught/Form-Builder/Angular-Form-Builder/README.md

 - [ ] Visually show the area we're dragging over
 - [X] Should have settings for each item.
 - [ ] Should be able to change the width of an item using settings pane.
+- [ ] Moving to the side of the first/last column should add a new column.
 - [ ] Add draggable items to add to the table:
   - [X] Text Input
   - [X] Number Input (input but only allow number)